 The MPP is currently managing 100 HIV pharmaceutical development projects with manufacturers to help speed availability of quality-assured generic versions of new treatments, including new fixed-dose combinations.

-Sub-licences with 15 generic manufacturers are already enabling the development, manufacturing and sale of HIV and hepatitis C medicines in a large number of developing countries.
+Sublicences with 16 generic manufacturers and product developers are already enabling the development, manufacturing and sale of HIV and hepatitis C medicines in a large number of developing countries.

 In May 2014, MPP joined its funder UNITAID, as well as the DNDi and the Clinton Health Access Initiative (CHAI) to launch the Paediatric HIV Treatment Initiative (PHTI) to accelerate the development of HIV paediatric formulations and ensure their availability in developing countries.
 In April 2016, MPP and the Global Alliance for TB Drug Development signed a memorandum of understanding to ensure access of future developed tuberculosis regimens in resource-limited settings.